Telecom Italia to convert saving shares to raise cash

-MILAN Telecom Italia has decided to go ahead with a conversion of its more than six billion saving shares into ordinary stock to raise cash, in a move which would dilute the grip on the company of its two French investors.
+MILAN Telecom Italia (TLIT.MI) has decided to go ahead with a conversion of its more than 6 billion saving shares (TLITn.MI) into ordinary stock to raise cash, in a move which would dilute the grip on the company of its two French investors.

 Vivendi's stake could decrease to just under 14 percent if all saving shares are handed in, unless it buys new shares, Reuters calculations show.
 Vivendi had no comment.